Consolidation of the Cuban Revolution: Flight of Batista

 On 31 December 1958, the Battle of Santa Clara took place in a scene of great confusion.
 The city of Santa Clara fell to the combined forces of Che Guevara, Cienfuegos, and Revolutionary Directorate (RD) rebels led by Comandantes Rolando Cubela, Juan ("El Mejicano") Abrahantes, and William Alexander Morgan.
 News of these defeats caused Batista to panic.
 He fled Cuba by air for the Dominican Republic just hours later on 1 January 1959.
 Comandante William Alexander Morgan, leading RD rebel forces, continued fighting as Batista departed and had captured the city of Cienfuegos by 2 January.

 Cuban General Eulogio Cantillo entered Havana's Presidential Palace, proclaimed the Supreme Court judge Carlos Piedra as the new president, and began appointing new members to Batista's old government.

 Castro learned of Batista's flight in the morning and immediately started negotiations to take over Santiago de Cuba.
 On 2 January, the military commander in the city, Colonel Rubido, ordered his soldiers not to fight, and Castro's forces took over the city.
 The forces of Guevara and Cienfuegos entered Havana at about the same time.
 They had met no opposition on their journey from Santa Clara to Cuba's capital.
 Castro himself arrived in Havana on 8 January after a long victory march.
 His initial choice of president, Manuel Urrutia Lleó, took office on 3 January.

 1959: "Year of Liberation"

 Rebel victory

-Castro learned of Batista's flight in the morning and immediately started negotiations to take over Santiago de Cuba.
+Castro learned of Batista's flight in the morning of January 1 and immediately started negotiations to take over Santiago de Cuba.
 On 2 January, the military commander in the city, Colonel Rubido, ordered his soldiers not to fight, and Castro's forces took over the city.
 The forces of Guevara and Cienfuegos entered Havana at about the same time.
-They had met no opposition on their journey from Santa Clara to Cuba's capital.
-Castro himself arrived in Havana on 8 January after a long victory march.
-His initial choice of president, Manuel Urrutia Lleó, would later take office on 3 January.
+The rebels' initial choice of president, Manuel Urrutia Lleó, would later take office on 3 January.